harahauk/linux-vm-tools/README.md

 ### Wayland (Fedora 43, AlmaLinux 10, etc..)
 Wayland is undoubtably the future in favor of the seriously dated X11/Xorg-server.
 However getting enhanced-session to play nice with Wayland is proving a challenge.
-Since most desktop flavors of modern Linux-distributions are being shipped without `X11` in favor of `Wayland` some serious re-design of this solution is needed for a working and "supported" enhanced session.
+Since most desktop flavors of modern Linux-distributions are being shipped without `Xorg/X11` in favor of `Wayland` some serious re-design of this solution is needed for a working and "supported" enhanced session.

-xrdp still seems to be working, but the session crashes after login.
+In Wayland-based system XRDP still seems to be mostly working, but the session crashes after login.
-For now I have no solution that is not ugly as sin, will look into [WayVNC] and similar implementations.
+For now I have no solution for Wayland I can recommend.